Removing Asphalt Tile Adhesive from Wood Flooring

 Get a gallon of solvent with no oil in it at the hardware;

-Check label and if flammable then be very sure no flame or spark in the room or in any adjoining rooms as fumes can travel;
+Check the label and if flammable then be very sure no flame or spark in the room or any adjoining rooms as fumes can travel;

 Do only when windows can be open for ventilation;

-Apply solvent to adhesive and let stand until adhesive softens;
+Apply solvent to the adhesive and let stand until adhesive softens;

 Scrape off as much adhesive as possible;

-After almost all is removed, sand floor to remove last residue.
+After almost all is removed, sand floor to remove the last residue.

 Check with a flooring center store to see if they have any newer products that are easier to use to remove the adhesive.